rajraj/blog/content/post/make-iterm-more-powerful.md

 date: 2017-06-22T18:18:59-05:00
 linktitle: Make iterm more powerful
 title: Make iterm more powerful
 description: Iterm his already awesome but with this quick tips can be more.
+How can you make iterm listen to native mac command ?
 weight: 10
 tags: ["random", "tips", "command line"]
 ---